 What Is the Average Bank Account Balance?

-The median bank account balance for U.S. households is $4,500, and the average bank account balance is $40,200.
-In the 2016 study, 98% of households had balances to report, compared to 93% in the 2013 survey.
+The median bank account balance for U.S. households is $5,300, and the average bank account balance is $40,000.
+In the 2019 study, roughly 98% of households had balances to report, compared to 93% in the 2013 survey.
 That increase is primarily due to including prepaid debit cards as a “transaction account” along with traditional checking and savings accounts.

 As you can see, the average is significantly higher than the median in these results.
 That’s because households with extremely high account balances bring the average higher, but the median is probably more meaningful for most of the U.S. population.

 - The median is the middle of all survey responses after lining up every response in order from largest to smallest.